mridulgrc/chbase-java-sdk/examples/ui-jaxb/README.txt

     keytool -export -alias java-wildcat -keystore keystore > my-pub.cer

-    Send the my-pub.cer file to the HealthVault team and we’ll take care of the rest.
+    Send the my-pub.cer file to the CHBase team and weâ€™ll take care of the rest.

 Making SDK Requests: